Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Evaluation Campaign

 \section{Evaluation Campaign}

-In our evaluation, we simulate live events at which participants need assistance with understanding the spoken language.
-We prepared a web application presenting video or audio documents equipped with live subtitles.
-The judges see each document for their first time, only once, with source sound and without interruptions, to simulate the live setting.
-While watching, they press buttons to indicate their current satisfaction with the subtitles.
-Afterwards, they fill a questionnaire with comprehension and summary questions.
-We distribute different versions of subtitling setups among the judges for contrastive analysis.
+In our evaluation, we simulate live events on which participants need assistance with understanding the spoken language.
 The source and target languages in our study are German and Czech, respectively.
 This is an interesting example of two neighbouring countries, distinct language families and yet a relatively well studied pair with sufficient direct training data.